JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 ## Nobody should be left behind...

 The problems traders face because of the regeneration are well-known and long acknowledged.
-According to Southwark fourty-five traders have been relocated, but as many still have no-where to go [^2].
+According to Southwark forty-five traders have been relocated, but as many still have no-where to go [^2].
 The [relocation](https://www.southwarknews.co.uk/news/developer-delancey-submits-plans-for-castle-square-temporary-home-for-elephant-traders/) and [transition](https://www.london-se1.co.uk/news/view/10093) funds set up to assist traders are a fraction of the [£148.4m profit](http://35percent.org/shopping-centre/) Delancey stand to make from the redevelopment.

 It seems to us that there can be no more blindingly obvious injustice than that shopping centre traders, of [great longstanding and all from BAME backgrounds](http://35percent.org/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre/) should face the loss of their their premises with no compensation and little prospect of continuing their businesses, to make way for a [profit-spinning development](http://35percent.org/shopping-centre/) that has no place for them.